 Buying a pre-owned BMW with locked radio?
 Previous owners often don't provide the unlock code.
 The original radio code card may be lost.
 Our service retrieves codes using only the radio serial number - no VIN needed.

-BMW Radio Code Entry Methods by System Type
+BMW unlock code Entry Methods by System Type

 For BMW Becker radios (BE0774, BE0728, BE0776, BE1801, BE2450, BE6526, etc.):